-Backing up your data is one of the most important safeguards you have to ensure the safety of your data.
+Backing up your data is one of the most important safeguards you have to ensure the safety of your data, and should be done daily.

 - Step 1.
 To back up your company file, select Create Copy from the File menu. - Step 2.
-Choose Backup copy from the Save Copy or Backup window (see
+Choose Backup copy from the Save Copy or Backup window (see Figure 2-21).
+Click Next.

 Step 3.
-Figure 1-20).
-Click Next.

-Step 4.
 You are given the option to save the backup to a local storage device, such as a removable hard disk or a network folder.
 There is also an option for online backup using a fee-based service available from Intuit.
 Online backup is a good option for many companies who require offsite backups.